TYPE DESIGN INFORMATION PAGE last updated on

 Alphabet Design

-| Boris Mahovac is a great Croatian designer.
-He founded Alphabet Design in Oakville, Ontario.
-One of his famous fonts is the kitchen tile face Kalendar.
 Other creations: Pixelina, Borek, Duckling, Fat Trace, Kloi (now Kloi BT (2004)), Tabita BT (2005, an informal font), and the great patterns of the Symbols font, JechoTecho.
 From the web site: He started working with digital fonts back in the days of bitmap fonts, sometime in 1988.
 At that time the studio operated in Zagreb, (former) Yugoslavia, which later became the capital of independent Croatia, under the name PixelPrint.
 The name changed to Abeceda Dizajn in 1992 while establishing itself as a successful typographic studio that specialized in font localization and type consulting.
 Abeceda Dizajn studio was the official distributor and manufacturer for Bitstream Inc. for Croatia and Slovenia from 1995 until 1997, when it relocated to Canada.
 Today, Alphabet Design is again a Bitstream re-seller.
-In 2005, Bitstream published Kloi, Borhand Tabitha, Duckling, as well as JechoTecho1 (the latter face was made by Evzen Jecho).
+In 2005, Bitstream published Kloi, Borhand Tabitha, Duckling, as well as JechoTecho1 (the latter typeface was made by Evzen Jecho).
 Alphabet Design is donating all its proceeds of January 2005 to tsunami aid.
 In 2005, cartoonist Branimir Zlamalik created Smiles (dingbats) and Ulixa (comic book family).
 [Google] [MyFonts] [More] ⦿ |

-Croatian designer of Ugly R (2011) and Ana Sparavec (2011, handprinted).
+Croatian designer of Ugly R (2011) and Ana Sparavec (2011, hand-printed).
 [Google] [More] ⦿ | |

 Croatian creator of Origami (2009), a paperfold typeface.
-Zeman lives in Zagrebwhere he studies industrial design.
+Zeman lives in Zagreb, where he studies industrial design.
 [Google] [More] ⦿ | |

-Babushke
+Babushke Studio

-| Babushke is a design cooperative in Zagreb that includes Marija Juza, who is the codesigner with Nikola Djurek of Balkan (2012, Typonine), a type system for Latin and Cyrillic that was awarded by TDC in 2011.
 Babushke created Herbert (2012), which is based on Herbert Bayer's early Bauhaus sketches.
 It is a low contrast 3-style typeface whose function is to properly align text in blocks.
+TDC mentions that Marija lives in Zabok, Croatia.
 Behance link.
+Klingspor link.
 [Google] [More] ⦿ |

 Split-based Croatian designer (b.
 1978) of Fast Magic Marker (2007).
 [Google] [More] ⦿ | |